-futhark-bench
+--timeout=seconds Initial tuning timeout for each dataset in seconds.
+After running the intitial tuning futhark-bench futhark-bench futhark bench [options...] programs...

-futhark-bench
+Defaults to 60.

-futhark bench [options...] programs...
+A negative timeout means to wait indefinitely.

 This tool is the recommended way to benchmark Futhark programs.
 Programs are compiled using the specified backend (futhark c by default), then run a number of times for each test case, and the average runtime printed on standard output.
 Refer to futhark-test for information on how to format test data.
 A program will be ignored if it contains no data sets - it will not even be compiled.